 On January 18th, 1897, the Crouse-Hinds Company opened, producing a patented trolley car headlight.
-Firm grew to produce switches, panel boards, electrical conduits, including explosion-proof installations; traffic lights, airport lighting, and even the lighting for Panama Canal.
+The firm grew to produce switches, panel boards, electrical conduits, including explosion-proof installations; traffic lights, airport lighting, and even the lighting for Panama Canal.

 Eaton’s Crouse –Hinds Business, credited with developing the first traffic light, had its beginnings when twenty-four year old Huntington Beard Crouse met fifty-one year old Jesse L. Hinds.
 Crouse was introduced to Hinds by his distant relative, Jacob Crouse, a prominent Syracuse businessman.
 Hinds wanted to start his own business, but lacked capital while Crouse was without a job, but had some money.
 On January 18, 1897, the papers were drawn to formalize the partnership and Crouse-Hinds Electric Company was born.